Back to Blogs

 The difference matters for strategy because the two types of visibility require different actions:

-Most brands chase retrieval visibility because it is faster to act on and easier to measure.
+Most brands chase retrieval visibility instead of foundational presence because it is faster to act on and easier to measure.
 Foundational visibility is the harder, slower work.
 It is also the work that builds a position competitors cannot copy in a quarter.

 Real-time optimisation strategies cannot fully compensate for a weak training data footprint, a finding that holds when base model responses are tested separately from search-augmented ones, as Evertune shows via direct model API access.